Bookmarker

 Saving images is only useful if you can find them later.
 Dumping everything into a single grid is better than a Downloads folder, but it still doesn't scale.

-You can upload images directly into a collection.
-If you're viewing a collection when you upload or save an image, it gets added to that collection automatically.
+You can add images directly into a collection.
+If you're viewing a collection when you add an image, it gets filed there automatically.
 No extra step required.

-Here's where Canvas diverges from every other image saving method.
+Here's where Bookmarker diverges from every other image saving method.

-When you save an image, Bookmarker runs it through Google's Gemini AI in the background.
-Gemini analyzes the image and generates a description and tags automatically.
+When you add an image, Bookmarker runs it through on-device AI in the background.
+This is Apple's Foundation Models running locally on your Mac — no key, no account, no upload, no cost.
+It generates a description and tags automatically and pulls a color palette from the image.
 A photo of a mid-century modern chair on a concrete floor might get tagged with "furniture," "mid-century modern," "chair," "concrete," "interior design," and "minimalist."
+If you want deeper cloud vision on top of that, you can bring your own Gemini API key (stored in your Mac's Keychain, billed by Google directly at cost) — but it's entirely optional.

 This happens without any input from you.
-Save the image, and by the time you look at it in your Canvas, the AI has already described it.
+Add the image, and by the time you look at it in your library, the AI has already described it.

 The payoff comes when you search.
-Type "blue ceramic vase" into Canvas search, and it finds every image that contains a blue ceramic vase, even if the original filename was product-378291.jpg and you never typed a single tag yourself.
+Type "blue ceramic vase" into search, and it finds every image that matches, even if the original filename was product-378291.jpg and you never typed a single tag yourself.
+The search is full-text and runs locally, so it works offline.

 This solves the fundamental problem with saving images from websites.
 You don't have to name files.
 You don't have to manually tag anything.
 You don't have to remember your own organizational system.
 The AI handles the metadata, and you search by describing what the image looks like.